 This clinical course gives a small number of students each semester the opportunity to write appellate briefs, primarily amicus curiae briefs, in cases involving religious liberty in the U.S. Supreme Court, lower federal courts, and state appellate courts.
 The primary clients are national civil-liberties organizations and national religious organizations.
 Each student should expect to draft one appellate brief and, depending on workload, other written work product.
 Through readings as well as practice, students will learn basic principles of religious liberty, conscience protection, and appellate writing, including intensive writing work and attention to the distinctive strategic issues in drafting effective amicus briefs.

-Professor Tom Berg, the clinic's supervising attorney, is a prominent First Amendment appellate advocate who has written and filed briefs in more than 40 significant cases in the U.S. Supreme Court and other appellate courts.
+Professor Tom Berg, the clinic's supervising attorney, is a prominent First Amendment appellate advocate who has written and filed briefs in nearly 60 significant cases in the U.S. Supreme Court and other appellate courts.
 The clinic gives students an intensive experience in formulating, writing and refining appellate arguments, and in the strategy of framing arguments by amici curiae, who typically present distinctive information or issues that may benefit the judges deciding the case.

 Briefs drafted by Religious Liberty Appellate Clinic students:

 - Greater Baltimore Center for Pregnancy Concerns v.
-Mayor and City Council (Fourth Circuit)
+Baltimore (Fourth Circuit)

 - Freedom from Religion Foundation v.
-Lew (U.S. Court of Appeals for the 7th Circuit)
+Lew (Seventh Circuit)

 - Child Evangelism Fellowship v.
-Cleveland School District (U.S. Court of Appeals for the Sixth Circuit)
+Cleveland School District (Sixth Circuit)